Electrolytic Capacitor – Symbol, Types, Construction & Uses

 An electrolytic capacitor

-An electrolyte is a liquid or gel that acts as an electrical conductor and has a significant amount of current-carrying ions in it.
+An electrolyte is a liquid or gel that acts as an electrical conductor and contains a significant amount of current-carrying ions.

-The symbol of an electrolytic capacitor is shown in the figure below.
-One straight line and one curved line, or two parallel straight lines, are used to denote an electrolytic capacitor.
+The symbol is shown in the figure below.
+One straight line and one curved line, or two parallel straight lines, are used to denote it.
 To indicate whether a drawn line is a positive or negative terminal, a plus or minus sign is written close to that line (anode or cathode).

 Symbol of electrolytic capacitor

-Electrolytic capacitors with non-solid electrolyte have a polarity marking on the cathode (minus) side, with a shorter lead, while the electrolytic capacitors with solid electrolyte have a polarity marking on the anode (plus) side, except for cylindrical led (single-ended) and SMD polymer capacitor.
+These with non-solid electrolytes have a polarity marking on the cathode (minus) side, with a shorter lead, while those with solid electrolytes have a polarity marking on the anode (plus) side, except for cylindrical led (single-ended) and SMD polymer capacitor.

 Note: Applying as little as 1 to 1.5 volts in reverse polarity may damage the capacitor.